[?] Subscribe To This Site

 -No wonder my love life was in the toilet.
 I'd given up working out at the gym about halfway through college …no time.
 I'd just had a full night's sleep, and still I felt exhausted.
 That's when I really woke up and decided it was time to take some healthy eating advice from a friend.

 If you've been there, you know it takes more than just the realization.
-That resolution lasted right up until the next pizza, but I did start investigating what a balanced diet chart actually looks like.
+That resolution lasted about as long as the next pizza.
+But then I started looking into what a balanced diet should really look like. (see this chart)

 I didn't really know what I should be eating, and I probably had a few vitamin deficiencies, too.
 Did you know that not getting enough vitamin B could make you feel depressed and unmotivated?
 (I was depressed enough just looking in the mirror)